 Co-PI and Project Director: Gretal Leibnitz, Ph.D., is founder and director of the ADVANCE Implementation Mentors (AIM) Network, a national community of practice for ADVANCE Change-Leaders.
 She is and has served as co-PI on several NSF-funded projects including an i-Corps-L, EEC (Transforming Engineering Culture to Advance Inclusive and Diversity), GSE (Engineering Inclusive Teaching: Faculty Professional Development Project), and ADVANCE IT grants.
 Leibnitz will lead development and daily operation of the EDGE Initiative, with particular emphasis on the Equity Action Steps Workshop organization and Deans’ Gender Equity Showcase Webinar Series.

-Project Manager: Geraldine Gooding, ASEE Manager of Strategic Projects, will be engaged to organize workshops, facilitate communications among ASEE leadership, the National Advisory Board, various consultants, and ASEE support personnel.
+Project Manager: Geraldine Gooding, ASEE Manager of Strategic Projects, leads various diversity initiatives at the Society including increasing the number of women and URMS that pursue careers in academia.
+She will be engaged to coordinate logistics for workshops & meetings, assist with content development, and facilitate communications among ASEE leadership, the National Advisory Board, various consultants, and support personnel.

 Lead Researcher: Professor Virginia Valian, Ph.D. is nationally and internationally renowned for her equity work and research.
 Recently Abigail Stewart and she authored, An Inclusive Academy: Achieving Diversity and Excellence, published by MIT Press.
 She will guide the project research effort, as well as oversee the adaptation of the Equity Survey, and development of the National Gender Equity Indicator Database.